ravibhoraskar/ravibhoraskar.github.io/_posts/2010-05-19-plane-journey.md

     all?
 I mean the body of Ravi Bhoraskar would be in Boston, but would Ravi Bhoraskar be in Boston?
 This brings us to the most fundamental question of human existence – what is life?
 Doctors today say that a person is said to be dead when his heart stops beating.
-However, there are several body functions, like the brain, which go dead <b>before </b>the heart stops beating.
+However, there are several body functions, like the brain, which go dead **before** the heart stops beating.
 Have you heard of brain dead people?
 Also, there are several body functions that continue hours after the heart has stopped beating.
 This is what makes organ transplant from dead people possible.
 I beleive there is no concete answer to this fundamental question yet.
 The doctors among you may beg to differ.
 Please do.
-Please let me know.</p>
+Please let me know.

-<p>The flight to Zurich was a particularly pleasant
+The flight to Zurich was a particularly pleasant
     one.
 Although I slept through most of it, the general impression was that I was welcome on the flight and the air hostesses/stewards were warm and pleasant.
 The meal was particularly delicious.
-Hot breadrolls, sausages, an omlette, and mashed potatoes. </p>
+Hot breadrolls, sausages, an omlette, and mashed potatoes.

-<p>I reached Zurich soon enough.
+I reached Zurich soon enough.
 Since I had plenty
     of hours to go, I decided that I wanted to see the whole airport.
-Ghenghiz Khan wanted to <i>conquer</i> the whole world, but my aim was
+Ghenghiz Khan wanted to *conquer* the whole world, but my aim was
     decidedly more modest.
 So I roamed around for a bit in the terminal I was in, tried connecting to the wi-fi (which turned out to be not free.
 I